anuj-gupta-iet/public/spring-microservice-architecture/README.md

+First of all we need to start Eureka Discovery service then other applications can be started with will be discovered by Service Discovery at runtime

 ### Creating a parent pom project e.g. spring-microservice-architecture
 * Create a Maven Project by selecting 'skip archetype selection' checkbox and select packaging as pom